Fitness Diet Trends

 A vegan diet is a type of plant-based diet that excludes all animal products and by-products.
 Individuals who follow a vegan lifestyle avoid consuming meat, poultry, fish, seafood, dairy, eggs, and honey.
 The motivation behind a vegan diet is often driven by ethical, environmental, or health concerns.

-See also Fitness Trends That Don't Work
+See also Digital Fitness Trends

 Nutritional Considerations for a Vegan Diet